phil jeffrey:: Texas Birding Sites

 Choke Canyon State Park isn't so much interesting for the large lake as it is for the habitat surrounding it.
 Apparently there's a colony of Audubon's Orioles here (I don't know where) and I've seen things like Vermilion Flycatcher.
 The best bird I've seen here is Northern Jacana which was really cooperative for an extended period of time in winter 2009-2010.
 It's a fairly convenient stop off en route from San Antonio to the RGV via the interior route that goes to McAllen (or conceivably, Laredo).
 [CTC-82] in the Brush Country section.

 Laguna Atascosa NWR Sunrise-sunset/7 days.
 An Aplomado Falcon reintroduction site but hasn't been memorable for anything else when I've been there in previous years at least in part due to drought.
 However good birds are seen there - its just that you have to work harder for them.
 On my last trip there, abundant shorebirds were in the bay.
 Rufous-backed Thrush sighting near the visitor center (Jan 2011).
 IN OCTOBER 2013 THEY CLOSED THE BAY-SIDE WILDLIFE LOOP TO CAR TRAFFIC - see a posting of the press release - which since this was the way to see most of the habitat largely eliminates Laguna Atascosa NWR as a birding location for me.
 NWR funding is partly based on visitor levels so they're likely to be causing themselves problems too.
 (Notice also reduced visitor center hours).
-As far as I know the closure persists as of the last update of this document (March 2015).
+The closure persists as of the last update of this document (April 2018).
 From Harlingen, go east on Highway 106 14 miles past Rio Hondo.
 Take a left at the T and drive 3 miles to the visitor center.
 From South Padre Island, take Highway 100 out of Port Isabel and exit right on Farm Road 510 at Laguna Vista.
 Continue 5.4 miles to the Cameron County Airport road.
 Take a right and continue approximately 7 miles to the visitor center.
 From Brownsville, go north on Paredes Line Road (1847) through Los Fresnos to Highway 106.
 Take a right and go approximately 10 miles to the T. Take a left and drive 3 miles to the visitor center.
 The South Padre Island route is smoother, since roads coming in from the west towards the NWR can be quite rough in places.
+As of spring 2018 road construction was affecting the directions given above.

 Sabal Palm Sanctuary (also TX Audubon site) a refuge for the usual suspects including White-tipped Dove, Long-billed Thrasher, Plain Chachalaca, Least Grebe and some unusual ones (in 2011/2012 winter this included Crimson-collared Grosbeak, Dusky-capped Flycatcher and Anna's Hummingbird).
 Although it was closed for quite some time in 2009-2010, Sabal Palm reopened in January 2011: open 7am-5pm daily.
 (956) 541-8034. $5.
 From US 77/83 go east on Boca Chica past the airport.
 Turn right (south) on FM 511.
 PDF trail map.
 At the four way stop continue straight on FM 3068 until it ends at Southmost and turn right.
 Go 1/2 mile to the entrance on the left.
 For iPhone: 8400 Southmost Road, Brownsville.
 The visitor center feeders were very quiet in Nov 2006 when I was there, but the resaca was still productive.
 In Jan 2011 the feeders were still quiet and so was the resaca (apparently it had only just been refilled).
 Things will probably improve as the preserve is managed more actively - the Least Grebes are back on the resaca, for example, in good numbers.
 Recent eBird sightings suggest an absence of anything noteworthy - really just a typical selection of RGV species.
 Open 7 days.